simoncozens/simoncozens.github.io/_posts/2021-03-30-tdd-for-otl.md

 After a while, you will have a directory full of JSON files with your tests in.
 (I find it useful to have separate JSON files to test different things; one to test regressions for rules I am creating, one to test sequences for forbidden glyphs, one to test sequences for collisions.
 It's even useful to have separate files for particular families of rules - for example, I have one called `medial-ra-and-friends.json` which exhaustively tests that medial ra shapes in a variety of different circumstances.)

 You have your test files.
-You have your `fontbakery.toml` config file.
+You have your `fontbakery.config` YAML file.
 Now to run the test!

 ```
 fontbakery check-profile --config fontbakery.config --html report.html fontbakery.profiles.shaping My-Font.ttf